nanoporetech/katuali/docs/index.rst

         'run1':
             'GENOME_SIZE': '4.0M'  # for canu/flye we need to specify genome size

-There are three predefined pipelines that can be used starting from fast5 input:
+There are two predefined pipelines that can be used starting from fast5 input:

 1. To basecall the reads, assemble them with miniasm, and polish the assembly with racon and medaka simply run: